shakacode/package_json/README.md

 exist.

 A `PackageJson` also comes with a `manager` that can be used to manage dependencies and run scripts.

+### Specifying a package manager

-The manager will be inferred by the [`packageManager`](https://nodejs.org/api/packages.html#packagemanager) property in the `package.json`.
+You can specify which package manager should be used with the [`packageManager`](https://nodejs.org/api/packages.html#packagemanager) property in the `package.json`.